 Well, this article is going to be the place where we break down facts one by one and compare both options to give you a proper idea about these two ways of getting access to the internet and clear out all the fogs of your misconceptions.

-First, I will discuss Wi-Fi and then I am going to discuss Ethernet connection and then I am going to compare the pros and cons of both ways.
+I will discuss the Wi-Fi vs Ethernet connection and then I am going to compare the pros and cons of both ways.
 If you are interested let us get into it.

 What is Wi-Fi?

 Wi-Fi is a wireless internet connection technology that transmits data at high speed without using any wired connection.
-It actually transmits data to the sender and receiver using radio waves at the frequency level same as electromagnetic wave spectrum.
+It actually transmits data to the sender and receiver using radio waves at the frequency level same as the electromagnetic wave spectrum.
 To access Wi-Fi, you should choose a proper wireless router too.

 Wi-Fi is known as Wireless Fidelity which is wrong because it is a trademark for wireless connection of the IEEE 802.11 standard.